vehicle-lang/tutorial/src/chapters/4-property-driven-training-revised.md

 Try various combinations of task loss functions, constraint loss functions, and alpha values.
 How do these affect each other?
 Is there a combination that makes the network more robust?
 Is there a combination that makes the network more accurate?
 What happens when you use multiple constraint loss functions simultaneously?

 ## Exercise #4 (⭑⭑⭑) Training a model from scratch
 Finally, try creating your own model from scratch and repeat the experiments and comparisons described above.
-Explore the relationship between how complex a model is and to what degree it can satisfy robustness.
+Explore the relationship between how complex a model is and to what degree it can satisfy robustness, and the effect robustness training can have on this.

 Hint: a simple model is worse at spotting the difference between two different images.
 Does this make it more or less likely to be robust?